sol-vin/crixel/dev/design.md

   - Image
     - Needs it own special drawing functions.
     - To Asset
-    - NEeds to be finished
+    - Needs to be finished
   - Tilemap
   - Collision Manager
     - Quadtree